 - Oil & Gas – Project Mthombo oil refinery, South Africa;

 - Renewable energy – Incheon Tidal Power Project, South Korea;

 - Rail – TAV high speed rail link, Brazil;

 - Other transport – Panama Canal extension, Panama;

-- Healthcare – CRCHUM P3 research centre, Canada;
+- Healthcare – CRCHUM P3 research center, Canada;

 - Education – King Abdullah University of Science & Technology, Saudi Arabia;